cyral-quickstart/quickstart-sidecar-helm/docs/port-configuration.md

 A single Cyral sidecar cluster usually monitors and protects many repositories of different types.
-To make it easy for data users to connect to these repositories using the port numbers they're accustomed to, the sidecar cluster exposes multiple ports, which are neatly organized in each repo's section of the provided values file.
+To make it easy for data users to connect to these repositories using the port numbers they're accustomed to, the sidecar cluster exposes multiple ports.

-You can restrict or increase the set of exposed ports by either changing the exposed ports for each repository or by overriding all ports on the main service configuration of the `values.yaml` file.
+You can restrict or increase the set of exposed ports by changing the exposed ports in the `values.yaml` file.

 ## Changing a single repository exposed ports